Patient Advice and Liaison Service (PALS)

-- Provides you with information about the NHS and helps you with any other health-related enquiry
+- Provides patients with information about the NHS and helps them with any other health-related enquiry

-- Helps resolve concerns or problems when you are using the NHS
+- Helps resolve concerns or problems when using the NHS

-- Provides information about the NHS complaints procedure and how to get independent help if you think you want to make a complaint
+- Provides information about the NHS complaints procedure and how to get independent help if a patient wants to make a complaint

-- Provides you with information and helps introduce you to agencies and support groups outside the NHS
+- Provides information and helps introduce patients to agencies and support groups outside the NHS

-- Informs you about how you can get more involved in your own healthcare and the NHS locally
+- Informs patients about how they can get more involved in their own healthcare and the NHS locally

-- Improves the NHS by listening to your concerns, suggestions and experiences and ensuring that people who design and manage services are aware of the issues you raise.
+- Improves the NHS by listening to patients’ concerns, suggestions and experiences and ensuring that people who design and manage services are aware of the issues raised.

 - By telephone on 0800 015 4334 during normal office hours, Monday to Friday (excluding public bank holidays).
 Your telephone call will be free from a BT landline.
-Please note, telephone calls from other networks, for example, a mobile phone, may be charged.
-If you inform us that you are calling from a mobile phone, we will return your call directly.
+Please note, telephone calls from other networks, for example, a mobile telephone, may be charged.
+If patients inform us that they are calling from a mobile telephone, we can return their call directly.

 - In writing to the following address:

-Patient Advice and Liaison Service, Rotherham Doncaster and South Humber NHS Foundation Trust, Park Lodge, St Catherine’s, Tickhill Road, Balby, Doncaster, DN4 8QN
+Patient Advice and Liaison Service, Rotherham Doncaster and South Humber NHS Foundation Trust, Woodfield House, Tickhill Road Hospital, Weston Road, Balby, Doncaster, DN4 8QN